Saeterncj/MX1508/README.md

 #define PINA 9
 #define PINB 10
-#define NUMPWM 2
+#define NUMPWM PWM_2PIN
 #define PWM 100

 /*
  * MX1508(uint8_t pinIN1, uint8_t pinIN2, DecayMode decayMode, NumOfPwmPins numPWM);
  * DecayMode must be FAST_DECAY or SLOW_DECAY,
- * NumOfPwmPins, either use 1 or 2 pwm.
+ * NumOfPwmPins, either use PWM_1PIN or PWM_2PIN.
  * I recommend using 2 pwm pins per motor so spinning motor forward and backward gives similar response.
  * if using 1 pwm pin, make sure its pinIN1, then set pinIN2 to any digital pin.
-I dont recommend this setting because
+I don't recommend this setting because
  * we need to use FAST_DECAY in one direction and SLOW_DECAY for the other direction.
  */